namoopsoo/namoopsoo.github.io/content/note/2026-09-06-how-to-enjoy.md

 Often on these secret days I like to just take a moment to think , to pause, and see what happens.
 My mind will recall, oh right there was  something i didn't get a chance to think through or something i was feeling required more focus, and now i can do that.

 ### Natural Pace
-As i'm writing this, I i realize this sounds like the "working at o natural pace" concept from cal newport's slow productivity [4] which i was reading late lost year.
+As i'm writing this, I realize this sounds like the "working at o natural pace" concept from cal newport's slow productivity [4] which i was reading late lost year.

+I have for a long time had the habit of waiting for the day to calm down before I find my relaxed pace.
+Similarly I stopped taking lunch breaks a long time ago because one hour is not enough time to disengage.

 ### Operationalize it?
 Here below is maybe how to actually slow down and take it in, without taking fke time off ? 😂